The 12 Most Livable Places in Northern California for the High Life

 Life in Mendocino moves at a relaxed pace, with Victorian-style homes, organic markets, and locally owned cafés defining the town’s character.
 Outdoor lovers can explore Russian Gulch State Park, kayak through sea caves, or hike among the towering redwoods.
 The region’s wineries and farm-to-table dining make it a paradise for food and wine enthusiasts.

 Despite its remote feel, Mendocino is well-connected to larger cities like San Francisco and Sacramento.
+It’s also halfway up to one of California’s best national park road trip spots, Redwood National Park.
 With its mild coastal climate, strong community spirit, and stunning surroundings, Mendocino offers an unparalleled quality of life for those seeking a peaceful yet enriching lifestyle.

 Mendocino's epic coastline makes it great for west coast road trips